IFMA - French Institute for Advanced Mechanics.

-For the last 3 years, Indian students coming to IFMA have been able to apply for grants from the Michelin company, covering travel, tuition and living expenses.
-This scholarship programme is likely to be extended to other countries in 2013.
+For the last 5 years, Indian students coming to IFMA have been able to apply for grants from the Michelin company, covering travel, tuition and living expenses.
+This scholarship programme will continue in 2014.

-IFMA is relatively new to the "n+i" process.
-We started receiving students in 2008.
-The first two n+i students graduated with the IFMA engineering diploma in June 2010, and now we have 2 or 3 per year who graduate.
+IFMA started receiving n+i students in 2008.
+The first two graduated with the IFMA engineering diploma in June 2010, and now we have 2 or 3 per year who graduate.

 Our "n+i" recruitment deadlines are the same as for the n+i network - one session in December, and the second in March.